Updated on: 2/22/2019

 An aerial view of the scene.
 Image source: KOMO News

-A crash involving a pedestrian and multiple vehicles stalled traffic during the morning commuting hours in Pioneer Square on Thursday.
+A pedestrian accident involving multiple vehicles stalled traffic during the morning commuting hours in Pioneer Square on Thursday.
 The crash happened shortly before 10 a.m.
 The incident occurred at the Columbia Street on-ramp; police closed off the area, preventing traffic from entering southbound State Route 99.
 First Avenue was closed between Cherry Street and Marion Street while emergency responders investigated the scene and cleared the vehicles from the roadway.

 The incident began when a truck that was traveling southbound on 1st Avenue slammed into a car that was heading westbound down Columbia Street.
 The two vehicles struck the pedestrian and another car before coming to a stop.
 One car had serious damage to the hood.